ssfaruqu/cse-225-final_proj/README.md

 ...

 Files should be named test_<key_you_want_to_assign_file_to>.hex.
 Then move it to final_prog/load, where it will overwrite the existing sound file.
-(Only for keys A, B, 3, and 6)
+(You can only load files for keys A, B, 3, and 6)

 Next, go into load.sv and alter the file count values stored in depth_A, depth_B, depth_3, or depth_6 (whichever key you're loading into) to match the length of your new file.
 DO NOT INCLUDE THE LAST EMPTY LINE IN YOUR FILE LINE COUNT.